Kurento Java Tutorial - RTP Receiver¶

 localhost and accept a security exception in the browser, but you should secure your application if running remotely.

-For more info, check Configure Java applications to use HTTPS.
+For more info, check Configure a Java server to use HTTPS.

 Follow these steps to run this demo application: